 Nearly 40% of Mainers leave paid vacation time on the table and miss out on precious time with family.

-Project: Time Off is an initiative created by the U.S. Travel Association to win back America’s unused vacation days.
+Project: Time Off (P:TO) is an initiative created by the U.S. Travel Association to win back America’s unused vacation days.
 Since the mid 1970’s, Americans are taking on average about one week less vacation per year, and the trend continues to decline.
 Vacation usage remained constant from 1976 to 2000, on average taking a little over 20 days.
-In the last 15 years, the average has decreased to around 16 days and trending down.
+In the last 15 years, the average has decreased to around 16 days.